 Loan receivables are measured at amortized cost with interest accrued based on the contract rate.
 The Group classified loan receivables as long-term or short-term investments according to their contractual maturity or expected holding time.
 The Group evaluates the credit risk associated with the loans, and estimates the cash flow expected to be collected over the life of loans on an individual basis based on the Group's past experiences, the borrowers' financial position, their financial performance and their ability to continue to generate sufficient cash flows.
 A valuation allowance will be established for the loans unable to collect.
-No valuation allowance has been recorded in 2016, 2017 or 2018 based on the result of the assessment.
-The Group entered into entrusted loan agreements with certain franchisees with the typical terms to be two to three years and annual interest rates ranging from 8.0% to 8.5%, and with other un-related third-parties with the annual interest rates ranging from 6% to 12%.
+As a result of the assessment, the Group recorded a valuation allowance of nil, nil and RMB4 in 2017, 2018 and 2019, respectively.
+The Group entered into entrusted loan agreements with certain franchisees with the typical terms to be two to three years and annual interest rates ranging from 8.0% to 8.5%, and with other un-related third-parties with the annual interest rates ranging from 6% to 15%.